Guts/qgis-deployment-cli/docs/guides/howto_use_custom_ssl_certs.md

 ## Using native system certificates store

-If the `QDT_SSL_USE_SYSTEM_STORES` environment variable is set to `True`, HTTPS requests rely on the native system certificates store.
+If the `QDT_SSL_USE_SYSTEM_STORES` environment variable is set to `true`, HTTPS requests rely on the native system certificates store.

 :::{note}
 If enabled, this environment variable take precedence over `REQUESTS_CA_BUNDLE` or `CURL_CA_BUNDLE` which are ignored.